 While Macfarlane, who joined the agency in July, said she thinks the NRC’s budget is generally “managed well,” Commissioner Kristine Svinicki said there is room for “substantial improvement.”
 Svinicki didn’t say what changes should be made.

 In addition to dealing with possible budget constraints, the NRC is considering new regulations in response to a triple meltdown at Japan’s Fukushima Dai-Ichi plant in Japan after a 2011 earthquake and tsunami.
 Three of the 104 U.S. operating reactors shut last week during Hurricane Sandy, and a fourth, Exelon Corp.
-(EXC)’s Oyster Creek plant in New Jersey, declared an alert and remains off line.
+(EXC:US)’s Oyster Creek plant in New Jersey, declared an alert and remains off line.

 Macfarlane said she is focused on consideration of the Fukushima-related rules and how natural disasters including flooding may affect nuclear regulation.